Saraglal/Random-forest-classifier/README.md

 # Random-forest-classifier
-Random forest Algorithm used for classify flower type by using iris dataset that have information of sepal width, sepal length, petal width and petal length.
+Random forest Algorithm used for classifying flower type by using iris dataset that have information of sepal width, sepal length, petal width and petal length.